-Qualifications: The ideal candidate will have a strong interest serving the community and enjoy picking fruits and vegetables.
+Qualifications and Skills Required: The ideal candidate will have a strong interest serving the community and enjoy picking fruits and vegetables.
 This volunteer should be detail oriented, personable, and feel comfortable in a leading a group of volunteers.
 He/she should enjoy sharing Sierra Harvest’s work to inspire continued volunteerism.
 Must be able to lift 40lb boxes.

-Benefits of Volunteering:
+Amazing Benefits of Volunteering:

-Meet new friends.
+Meet new like-minded people.

 Learn the seasonality of locally grown produce.

-Staff contact: Miriam Limov at firstname.lastname@example.org
+Staff Contact: Miriam Limov for more info – firstname.lastname@example.org

 BriarPatch Food Co-op has launched a new volunteer program, PatchWorks Nonprofit Neighbor and Sierra Harvest is one of the lucky 10 participating partners benefiting from this awesome program where volunteers receive discounts on purchases 1-2x a month after volunteering a minimum amount of time with a participating partner.
 Apply today as there are only 100 volunteer positions available in this new program that begins January 2020.